TBGSecurity/routerdefense/README.md

 routerdefense
 =============

-Router Defense deep dives into Cisco routers and switches configuration and do security recommandations.
+Router Defense deep dives into Cisco router and switch configuration files and provides security recommendations.
-It gives the opportunity to audit network devices in a quick, efficient way and actionable practices.
+It gives the opportunity to audit network devices in a quick, efficient way and provides actionable remediation actions.

-The tool has been released at the BRUCON 2010 conference and includes around 140 tests.
+The tool was originally released at the BRUCON 2010 conference and included around 140 tests.

+It has been forked and now maintained by Ryan Hays at TBG Security.

+# Requirements

-It requires Python 2.7.
+Python 2.7
+reportlab (pip install reportlab)

 ## Linux installation

-Install reportlab to render PDF reports.
+`git clone git@github.com:TBGSecurity/routerdefense.git`
+`pip install reportlab`

 ## Windows installation